ShayHill/shayallenhill_site/_posts/2021-09-08-right-more-or-less-wrong.md

 We know there are at least 5, but we can’t “rule out” any number between 5 and 100.
 So where do we go from here?

 Let’s start with *how* we know there are at least 5.
 We know there are at least 5 tiles in the bag, because *if* there were only 1, 2, 3, or 4, there would not be a tile number 5.
 See what we did?
-We *questioned an answer*–four answers, in fact.
+We *questioned an answer*---four answers, in fact.

 Here it is on a particularly boring graph.